KenGx/KenGx/README.md

 **KenGx/KenGx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I love to learn and build something new, productive, innovative and creative.
-* **I am interested in Web designing and Mobile development**
-* <!--
-- 🌱 I’m currently learning ...
-  - Java
-  - React js
--->

 Credits: [KenGx](https://github.com/KenGx)